ksator/lab_management/README.md

 cd PoC-80/
 ```

-### How to check if ssh and netconf ports are reachable on Junos devices
+### How to check if some services (netconf, ssh, ftp, telnet ports) are reachable on Junos devices
 ```
 ansible-playbook pb.check.ports.availability.yml
 ```